NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/linkit/README.txt

 INSTALLATION
 ============

  1. Install and configure the dependencies.
 Check their README files for details.
-    You need to enable the Pathologic input filter on the text formats you intend to use Linkit on.
- 2. Install and enable the linkit module and at least one of linkit_node, linkit_views, linkit_taxonomy or linkit_user.
+ 2. Install and enable the linkit module.
+ 3 a).
+Enable the Linkit button in your CKEditor profile settings.
- 3. Enable the Linkit button in your WYSIWYG editor's settings.
+ 3 b).
+Enable the Linkit button in your WYSIWYG editor's settings.

-If you are using standalone CKEditor, see editors/ckeditor/README.txt for additional install information.

 DEPENDENCIES